Atlas-OS/docs/docs/getting-started/post-installation/configuration/optional-tweaks.md

 ## :material-volume-high: Volume Flyout

 This lets you switch between the legacy and modern looks for the volume flyout.
 By default, Atlas uses the modern look, but you can change that by running the ``Old Volume Flyout.reg`` file.

+## :octicon-three-bars-16: Windows 11 Context Menu

+*We are sorry, but the documentation for this is not written yet.
+Feel free to provide your contribution at [https://github.com/Atlas-OS/docs](https://github.com/Atlas-OS/docs).*